The Great British Musicals – In Concert at the St James

 Although a rousing and sweetly nostalgic show, the surplus warbling and schmaltziness may not be to everybody’s taste.
 Parson’s comic charisma and the glamour of a bygone era, however, are enough to delight most.

-The Great British Musicals – In Concert is on at St James Theatre until 5th July 2014, for further information or to book visit here.
+The Great British Musicals – In Concert is at St James Theatre until 5th July 2014.
+For further information or to book visit the theatre’s website here.

 Watch the original version of Flash Bang Wallop from Half A Sixpence here.